Skip to main content

 Department of the Army To better position the Army to determine the extent to which it is continuing to use borrowed military personnel and to enhance the Army's ability to utilize its total workforce efficiently and effectively as it moves forward, the Secretary of the Army should establish a requirement for collecting, tracking, and reporting data on the use of borrowed military personnel and provide guidance to ensure that data collected are complete and accurate; if other special duty data are included, ensure that the tool contains a method to distinguish borrowed military personnel from other special duty data.

-The Army concurred with our recommendation and noted that it has an existing process for oversight and reporting of the use of soldiers replacing or converting functions previously performed by contractors and planned to develop a similar policy to address oversight on soldiers replacing or converting functions previously performed by civilians.
-The Army stated that language in draft Army Regulation AR 570-4 will address this recommendation by incorporating guidance for the utilization of military manpower.
-In October 2022, the Army expected that the revision to the Army Regulation would be completed in December 2022.
-In addition, the Army noted that the Fiscal Year 2022 National Defense Authorization Act contained a provision requiring the military services to track the extent to which soldiers are used as borrowed military personnel.
-The Army noted that given this requirement, they will continue to monitor the relevant Army regulation and the actions, if any, the Army takes to address the Congressional requirement.
-They also noted that they are waiting of the Office of the Secretary of Defense to provide policy guidance on how and what kind of borrowed military personnel data to capture in order to satisfy the Congressional requirement and once received and implemented, the Army will provide their Semi-annual Readiness Brief (SARB) to Congress.
+The Army concurred with this recommendation.
+GAO's recommendation was based on its finding reported in June 2015 that the Army was unable to distinguish borrowed military personnel use from other special duty use.
+In its written comments to the report, the Army noted that it had an existing process for oversight and reporting of the use of soldiers replacing or converting functions previously performed by contractors and planned to develop a similar policy to address oversight on soldiers replacing or converting functions previously performed by civilians.
+The Army stated that language in draft Army Regulation AR 570-4 would address this recommendation by incorporating guidance for the utilization of military manpower.
+In an October 2022 update, the Army noted that the Fiscal Year 2022 National Defense Authorization Act contained a provision requiring the military services to track the extent to which soldiers were used as borrowed military personnel and that given this requirement the Army would determine what actions, if any, it would take to address the Congressional requirement.
+In May 2024, the Army issued its update to Army Regulation AR 570-4 which defined and eliminated special duty.
+Furthermore, in November 2024, the Department of Defense issued new guidance, DTM 24-007, which in addition to defining borrowed military manpower (personnel) also establishes reporting requirements for the Army and the other military services.
+This policy requires that the military services report the total number of military personnel performing borrowed military personnel duties for 6 consecutive months or more and the number of military personnel who perform non-military essential duties for 30 or more consecutive days.
+By taking these actions, the Army has ensured that the data related to borrowed military personnel is collected, tracked, and reported and are complete and accurate; this meets the intent of the recommendation.

 Department of the Army To better position the Army to determine the extent to which it is continuing to use borrowed military personnel and to enhance the Army's ability to utilize its total workforce efficiently and effectively as it moves forward, the Secretary of the Army should issue guidance that includes procedures for tracking the amount of time soldiers are used as borrowed military personnel.